 An elephantiasis-afflicted, dismal anti-epic of undying malfeasance, Kevin Costner’s The Postman is positively drunk on its own grotesque patriotism and egotistical self-interest.
-From the man who directed Dances with Wolves and starred in (and may have directed) Waterworld, The Postman is an engorged attempt to flare-up and diamond-gild every operatic cue and hyperbolic shot in those films to breach the bulwark of common sense and invade the realm of rococo drama.
-Fittingly, it is a missed target of a distinctly Kevin Costner-esque caliber.
+From the man who directed Dances with Wolves and starred in (and may have directed) Waterworld, The Postman is just plain engorged, a foolishly endearing attempt to flare-up every operatic cue and hyperbolic shot in those films, fling well past the point of common logic, and invade the realm of Rococo drama.
+Fittingly, it is a missed target of a distinctly and unambiguously Costner-esque caliber.
 While Dances was a questionable but undeniably poetic epic that suggested something of America’s own mythic grandeur, The Postman finds the bottom falling out as Western pastiche becomes accidental Western parody.

 Set in 2013 after a third World War left the US an empty void of barren, indifferent human activity, Costner naturally casts America’s lot in with his holiness himself, with Costner playing an undisclosed man who escapes from the vile renegade plague army scorching the land (lead by Will Patton) only to discover a satchel of mail from decades before.
 Not content to merely return people’s mail, as if on the back of the insouciant charms of his rugged good looks, he erects a billowing monument to human civilization by resurrecting the platonic ideal of modern, civilized society: The Postal Service!
 Which, in turn, forms the girders of a new America, since, you know, Costner hadn’t played Jesus enough already, and he just felt a hankering to imagine himself the Postal Service Jesus.